PlaidCloud/website/content/en/docs/tasks/tls/manual-rotation-of-ca-certificates.md

 1. Distribute the new CA certificates and private keys (ex: `ca.crt`, `ca.key`, `front-proxy-ca.crt`, and `front-proxy-ca.key`)
-   to all your control plane nodes in the Kubernetes certificates directory.
+   to all your control plane nodes in the PlaidCloud certificates directory.

 1. Update {{< glossary_tooltip text="kube-controller-manager" term_id="kube-controller-manager" >}}'s `--root-ca-file` to
    include both old and new CA. Then restart the component.